Ali-Katelo/Analyzing-Somali-Jobs-Visualizations/README.md

 The dataset for this analysis was obtained from url: https://somalijobs.com/jobs.
 It includes detailed information on job postings, including job titles, descriptions, required qualifications, and more.

+## Project Structure

+# The project is structured as follows:

+**Job Trends Analysis:** This section analyzes the trends in job postings on the Somalijobs website, including the most in-demand job categories, job types, and locations.
+**Skills Analysis:** This section identifies the most sought-after skills by employers in Somalia, based on the job requirements listed in job postings.
+**Sector Analysis:** This section provides an overview of the job opportunities in various sectors, such as technology, healthcare, and finance.
+**Company Analysis:** This section profiles the top companies hiring in Somalia, based on the number of job postings and company reviews.
+**Job Seeker Resources:** This section provides resources for job seekers, such as resume writing tips, interview preparation guides, and career development advice.

 ## Methodology

 1. **Data Collection**: The data was collected from various job posting websites and portals relevant to the Somali job market.